Nonlinear variations in axisymmetric accretion: Standing waves on sub-critical inflows

 in which the overdots indicate full derivatives in time.
-Quite evidently, equation~(\ref{aarphi}) is a second-order nonlinear differential equation in both space and time.
-The way forward now is to integrate all spatial dependence out of equation~(\ref{aarphi}), and then study the nonlinear features of the time-dependent part.
-The integration over the spatial part will necessitate invoking two boundary conditions.
-One of these (the outer boundary condition) is situated very far from the accretor, while the other one (the inner boundary condition) could either be very close to the accretor, or at a standing shock front where the background solution becomes discontinuous.
-At both of these boundary points, the perturbation will have a vanishing amplitude in time, while the background solution will maintain a continuity in the interim region.
-The boundary conditions will ensure that all the ``surface" terms of the integrals in equation~(\ref{aarphi}) will vanish (which explains the tedious mathematical exercise to extract several ``surface" terms).
-So after carrying out the required integration on equation~(\ref{aarphi}), over the entire region trapped between the two specified boundaries, all that will remain is the purely time-dependent part, having the form,
+We integrate all spatial dependence out of equation~(\ref{aarphi}) by using two boundary conditions, one very far from the accretor (at the outer boundary) and the other one (at the inner boundary) either very close to the accretor, or at a standing shock front where the background solution becomes discontinuous.
+At both of these boundary points, we constrain the perturbation to have a vanishing amplitude in time, while the background solution maintains a continuity in the interim region.
+The boundary conditions ensure that all the ``surface" terms of the integrals in equation~(\ref{aarphi}) will vanish (which is the reason for the tedious mathematical exercise to extract several ``surface" terms).
+So after carrying out the required integration on equation~(\ref{aarphi}), over the entire region trapped between the two specified boundaries, all that survives is the purely time-dependent equation, having the form,

-in which the constants, $\mathcal A$, $\mathcal B$, $\mathcal C$ and $\mathcal D$ are to be read as
+in which the constants, $\mathcal A$, $\mathcal B$, $\mathcal C$ and $\mathcal D$, are to be read as

 respectively.
-The form in which equation~(\ref{onlytime}) has been abstracted is that of a general Li\'enard system~\citep{stro,js99}.
-All the terms of equation~(\ref{onlytime}), which carry the parameter, $\epsilon$, have arisen in consequence of nonlinearity.
-When one sets $\epsilon =0$, one readily regains the linear results presented earlier~\citep{ray03a}.
-However, to go beyond linearity, and to appreciate the role of nonlinearity in the perturbation, one now has to understand the Li\'enard system that equation~(\ref{onlytime}) has brought forth.
+The form in which we have abstracted equation~(\ref{onlytime}) is that of a general Li\'enard system~\citep{stro,js99}.
+All the terms in equation~(\ref{onlytime}), bearing the parameter, $\epsilon$, have arisen in consequence of nonlinearity.
+Setting $\epsilon =0$, we do readily regain the known linear results~\citep{ray03a}, but to understand the role of nonlinearity in the perturbation, we have to look into the fully nonlinear import of the Li\'enard system in equation~(\ref{onlytime}).